-A student on Financial Aid Ineligibility status is not eligible for any form of Federal or Seminary financial assistance.
-The student remains ineligible until satisfactory academic progress standards are met.
-The student may appeal for financial aid reinstatement.
+A student on Financial Aid Ineligibility Status is not eligible for any form of Federal or Seminary financial assistance.
+The student remains ineligible until satisfactory academic progress standards in Pentecostal Theological Seminary courses are met, or he or she may appeal for financial aid reinstatement.
 Some outside alternative loans are available for students working to regain academic progress.